Skip to main content

 • Use environment variables - Never commit keys to version control

-4. Topic Access Tokens (Topic-Scoped Auth)
+4. Topic Access Tokens (Private Topics Only)

 Creating a Topic Access Token